Geneva's CERN hails delicate test on transporting antimatter as a scientific success

 GENEVA (AP) — Scientists in Geneva took some antiprotons out for a spin — a very delicate one — in a truck, in a never-tried-before test drive that has been deemed a success.

-If this so-called antimatter came into contact with actual matter, even for a fraction of an instant, it would have been annihilated in a quick flash of energy.
-So experts at the European Organization for Nuclear Research, known as CERN, over the course of four hours Tuesday, brought about 100 antiprotons on the road.
+If this so-called antimatter had come into contact with actual matter, even for a fraction of an instant, it would have been annihilated in a quick flash of energy.
+So experts at the European Organization for Nuclear Research, known as CERN, had to be extra careful when they took 92 antiprotons on the road for a short ride on Tuesday.

 The antiprotons were suspended in a vacuum inside a specially designed box and held in place by supercooled magnets.

-CERN spokeswoman Sophie Tesauri called the experiment successful.
-It was not immediately clear how many antiprotons had survived the entire journey, but roughly 91 of 100 were still there after the truck's trip.

-The hard part: Manipulating antimatter, like antiprotons, can be tricky business.
-As scientists understand the universe today, for every type particle that exists, there is a corresponding antiparticle, exactly matching the particle but with an opposite charge.
+Manipulating antimatter, like antiprotons, can be tricky business.
+As scientists understand the universe today, for every type of particle that exists, there is a corresponding antiparticle, exactly matching the particle but with an opposite charge.

 If those opposites come into contact, they “annihilate” each other, setting off lots of energy, depending on the masses involved.
 Any bumps in the road on the test journey that aren't compensated for by the specially-designed box could spoil the whole exercise.

+“The motivation behind these experiments is to compare matter and antimatter with extremely high accuracy and watch for differences which we might have not seen yet,” said Stefan Ulmer, the leader and spokesperson for Tuesday’s test run.

-Tuesday’s practice is a first step toward making good on hopes, one day, to deliver CERN antiprotons to researchers at Heinrich Heine University in Düsseldorf, Germany, which is about eight hours away in normal driving conditions.
+The exercise was a first step toward making good on hopes, one day, to deliver CERN antiprotons to researchers abroad — such as at Heinrich Heine University in Düsseldorf, Germany, which is about eight hours away in normal driving conditions.

+“We are scientists.
+We want to understand something about the fundamental symmetries of nature, and we know that if we do these experiments outside of this accelerator facility, we can measure 100 to 1,000 times better,” Ulmer said.

-The antiprotons were encased in a 1,000-kilogram (2,200 pounds) box called a “transportable antiproton trap.”
-It was compact enough to fit through ordinary laboratory doors and fit on a truck.
+The antiprotons were encased in a “transportable antiproton trap” box that is compact enough to fit through ordinary laboratory doors and fit on a truck.
 It used superconducting magnets cooled to -269 degrees Celsius (-452 Fahrenheit) that allowed the antiprotons to be remain suspended in a vacuum — not touching the inner walls, which are made of ... matter.

-The trap, says Tesauri, “is supposed to contain these antiprotons no matter what: if the truck stops, if it starts again, if it has to slam on the brakes — all that.”
+The trap, said CERN press officer Sophie Tesauri, “is supposed to contain these antiprotons no matter what: If the truck stops, if it starts again, if it has to slam on the brakes — all that.”
 Work remains: The trap can contain the antiprotons on its own for only about four hours, and the drive to Düsseldorf is twice that.

 The Geneva-based center is best known for its Large Hadron Collider, a network of magnets that accelerates particles through a 27-kilometer (17-mile) underground tunnel and slams them together at velocities approaching the speed of light.
 Scientists then study the results of those collisions.